Blair Braverman And Her 'Ugly Dogs' Prepare For Her First Iditarod

 Flame is my souldog.
 She is desperately codependent and we are both happiest when we are in physical contact at all times.
 She is also, to my occasional surprise, a fantastic sled dog.
 She finished every one of my qualifiers with me and never seems to tire. pic.twitter.com/JpWVcWxb94

-And there are others, like Boudica, who loves gentle kisses, Colbert, a "big hunk" who is afraid of heights, and Grinch, who didn't make the Iditarod team because he had some directional trouble.
+And there are others, like Boudica, who loves gentle kisses; Colbert, a "big hunk" who is afraid of heights; and Grinch, who didn't make the Iditarod team because he had some directional trouble.
 On a recent outing, he stopped in his tracks and refused to run after Braverman turned the sled around to head north instead of south.

 "He has the biggest heart," she says.
 "The most energy.
 And he's incredibly stupid."